rordi/rordi.github.io/index.md

 a platform that we released in 2017 to connect the Swiss Yoga and Pilates communities.
 I hold a bachelor's degree in business & economics from the University of Basel, and [certified](https://www.scrum.org/user/298081) as Professional Scrum Product Owner (PSPO I) and Professional Scrum Developer (PSD I) in December 2017.

-[Have a look at my reading list](./reading-list.html).
+I recently started my [blog on nutrition and health](https://www.meinflow.com/) (in German).
+You may also have a look at my [reading list](./reading-list.html).
 If you have any book tips, let me know.